xela-the-proto/sql_interface_net_wpf/SECURITY.md

 | < 0.2   | :x:                |

 ## Reporting a Vulnerability
-report on the issues tab
+report on the security tab